go-go-golems/go-go-labs/cmd/apps/catter/README.md

 - Recursively process directories and files
 - Filter files based on extensions (include/exclude)
+- Match files based on filename or full path using regular expressions
 - Limit processing based on individual file size and total processed size
 - Count tokens using the tiktoken library (compatible with OpenAI's tokenization)
 - Provide configurable levels of token count statistics
 - Output file contents to stdout and statistics to stderr
+- Option to list files without printing content
+- Exclude specific directories
+- Respect .gitignore rules (with option to disable)

 ## Installation